 A student who leaves the University in good standing and does not attend another institution can apply for readmission through the Office of the Registrar, Wintergreen Building.
 A student who left the University in good standing and attended another institution for 12 or more credits must reapply through Undergraduate Admissions as a transfer student.
 Once readmitted, students are held to the academic requirements in effect at the time of their readmission.
 These requirements are outlined in the Undergraduate Catalog.

 A student who leaves the University while on academic warning or probation must take classes as a non-matriculated student in order to raise his/her GPA to a 2.0 prior to applying for readmission.

 Any student who has been academically dismissed from the University must take a minimum of one semester off and appeal for reinstatement through the Academic Standing Committee.
 Reinstatement is not guaranteed.
 Only one reinstatement is permitted once a student has been academically dismissed.

 The Fresh Start Option offers options for formerly matriculated students.
 The purpose of the Fresh Start Option is to retain and offer support to students who experience a poor start and were dropped from matriculated status or withdrew from the University.
 (However, this option is not available to education majors.)
 This option allows them to be readmitted to the University and to disregard their previous record in calculating their Grade Point Average.

 All courses and grades will remain on the student's permanent record and the date the Fresh Start Option was invoked will also be entered on the student's permanent record.
 The student will receive credit for courses taken before that date in which he or she received an "A", "B", or "C." (This does not include C- grades).
 The GPA will be calculated solely on the basis of courses taken after that date.

-The option is available only once, only to students who are not education majors, and only to students who have completed the following conditions:
+The option is available only once and only to students who have completed the following conditions: